On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Introduction

-A priori, a precise modeling of the risk of failure of the body structure requires to consider two possible failure modes: \begin{itemize} \item Failure due to the stress locally exceeding a specific threshold.
-The considered threshold is usually the ultimate tensile strength (shortened to \textit{ultimate strength} in the rest of the paper), or the yield strength of the material.
-The choice between the ultimate and yield strengths depends on whether the occurrence of local plastic deformation is tolerable.
-When the structural element is designed for a low probability of failure, this failure mode relates to extreme events (i.e. extreme wave impacts) which have a low probability of occurrence over the considered exposure time. \item Failure due to fatigue damage.
-Fatigue damage will be typically built up by a (very) large number of impacts, cumulated over the exposure time. \end{itemize} One of the main difficulties in modeling the first failure channel is that it requires to apprehend rare and extreme events.
-This poses challenges on two items.
-First, it requires to model the probability of occurrence of extreme environmental conditions: in the present context, extreme waves, which are themselves generated by extreme sea states.
-Second, the response of the system to these extreme conditions need to be estimated, with the substantial difficulty that the kinematics of extreme waves remain uncertain.
+\textit{A priori}, the modeling of the risk of failure of a structure subjected to wave impacts requires considering two potential failure modes: \begin{itemize} \item Failure due to stress locally exceeding a specific threshold.
+The considered threshold is usually the ultimate tensile strength (shortened hereinafter to ``ultimate strength'') or the yield strength of the material.
+The choice between the ultimate and yield strengths depends on whether the occurrence of localized plastic deformation is acceptable.
+When the structural element is designed for a low probability of failure, this failure mode relates to extreme events (i.e., extreme wave impacts) that have a low probability of occurrence over the considered exposure time. \item Failure due to fatigue damage.
+Fatigue damage will accumulate through a (very) large number of impacts, experienced over the exposure time. \end{itemize} A key point in modeling the first failure mode is apprehending rare and extreme events.
+This presents challenges in two regards.
+Firstly, it requires modeling the probability of occurrence of extreme environmental conditions: here, extreme waves, which are themselves generated by extreme sea states.
+Second, the response of the system to these extreme conditions needs to be estimated, with the substantial challenge posed by the fact that the kinematics of extreme waves remains uncertain.

-The second failure channel (fatigue damage) may be less challenging in terms of excitation and response modeling, as the bulk of the damage may be built up by a class of events which are not particularly rare and extreme.
+The second failure mode (fatigue damage) may be less challenging in terms of excitation and response modeling, as most of the damage may be caused by a class of events that are not particularly rare and extreme.
 For such a class of events, in situ or lab measurements may be ``readily'' accessible, while modeling is less complicated and less subject to uncertainties.
-However, to properly model this second failure mode, one challenge lies in the fact that the long-term fatigue damage is due to the accumulation of a large number of random events (here wave impacts), whose underlying probability distribution (here related to the properties of the encountered sea states) is also random.
-In this respect, this makes `risk-based' analyses (i.e. the sizing of the marine structure for a given probability of failure) more involved than for the first failure mode.
+However, to properly model this second failure mode, a key challenge lies in the fact that the long-term fatigue damage results from the accumulation of a large number of random events (here wave impacts), whose underlying probability distribution (here related to the properties of the encountered sea states) is also random.
+In this respect, this makes `risk-based' analyses (i.e., the sizing of the marine structure for a given probability of failure) more involved than for the first failure mode.